Talking Therapies - About

 - your commitment to the therapy, and

 You can go to individual one-to-one therapy or group therapy.
-Some therapies will be a combination of one-to-one and group sessions.
-The length of therapy will vary from four sessions to 18 months depending on the type of therapy.
+Some therapies may be a combination of one-to-one and group sessions.
+The length of therapy can vary depending on the type of therapy and what you need to discuss.

 Need practical advice & info?
 We can help.